allenday/docstore-manager/cline_docs/activeContext.md

   - Push the development branch to origin
   - Reserve the release-0.1.0 branch for actual releases, not for development work
 - Task files are now tracked in version control for better traceability
+- Changelog has been reorganized by component (Documentation, Testing, Release, Project Management) for better readability
-- New focus on making documentation immaculate and integrating mkdocs for better organization
+- Completed task files and temporary session files have been archived for better organization